status-im/swarms/ideas/120-swarm-process.md

 We thus distinguish between swarms (Type-1) as a general concept for bringing ideas to fruition and getting compensated by it, and 'Status LLC using swarms' (Type-2).
-The fatter might have more constraints given its immediate goals and current compensation model.
+The latter might have more constraints given its immediate goals and current compensation model.
 This allows us to be efficient and effective while the rest of the organization is being built up.